danez/esphome-zendure-bridge/README.md

 5. Let it run for around 1 minute

-6. Create new issue with the logs and what device it is and how it is setup (batteries, ace, etc.)
+6. Create new issue with the logs and information about what device it is and how it is setup (batteries, ace, etc.)